Joncom/impact-entity-extras/readme.md

 var anim = new ig.Animation( animSheet, 0.1, [0,1,2,3,4,5,6,7,8,9] );
 ```

-You can now define a range as string, like this:
+You may now also define a range as a string, like this:
 ```
 var anim = new ig.Animation( animSheet, 0.1, "0-9" );
 ```